 Defining Rehab and Success

 Even in terms of what constitutes rehab there is no standard concept or set of guidelines for addiction treatment.
 Success rates are even more loosely defined by different treatment centers that want to project the best possible image.
-Some facilities will advertise that they have success rates in the 90th percentile but because of the flexible criteria for success these numbers can often be misleading.
+Some alcohol rehab facilities will advertise that they have success rates in the 90th percentile but because of the flexible criteria for success these numbers can often be misleading.

 In reality many treatment centers will have former patients that relapse or return for more than one round of treatment.
 It is difficult to say how these statistics are incorporated into their success rate or how they evaluate these issues in studying their program’s effectiveness.
 Some treatment centers might blame the patient if they fail the program or relapse because they didn’t commit to or follow the program.